 NOTE: All animation techniques proposed will be considered for the scholarship, including (but not limited to): hand-drawn, stop-motion, collage, cut-out, cameraless, mixed media, digital, 3D, experimental, virtual reality, etc.

 TIPS FOR YOUR PROJECT PROPOSAL AND APPLICATION:

 - Keep your project proposal short, sweet, and concise.

 - Visual examples, concept art, storyboards, or scripts help us but please keep it to the essential items to convey your project idea.

 - We love all forms of animation at QAS!
-Feel free to propose whatever methods you wish to explore, but try to focus on only a few of them for your project.
+Feel free to propose whatever methods you wish to explore, but try to focus on only one or two of them for your project.
 Do not include everything and the kitchen sink in your proposal unless you have a very clear reason for it – for example, “I want to create a short using 3D CGI, stop-motion clay puppets, projection mapping, cameraless animation, 2D hand-drawn, and pixilation…” That’s a lot of techniques to first learn, then use, in a short time-frame.
 Focus on a few that interest you right now, you can change your mind later.